-Bethesda’s Skyrim just celebrated its tenth birthday with a fancy new Anniversary Edition.
-As well as making us feel absolutely ancient, that surely means that The Elder Scrolls 6 must be well under way, right?
+The Elder Scrolls V: Skyrim is now more than 10 years old with everyone desperate to find out what the next game in the Elder Scrolls series will look like.
+As well as making us feel absolutely ancient, that surely means that The Elder Scrolls 6 must be well underway, right?

-Yes, and no. While the game has been officially known of since E3 2018 when we were treated to a half-minute teaser trailer, Bethesda has made it clear that we’re still years away from release, with ambitious space RPG Starfield drawing the lion’s share of development time.
-The Elder Scrolls 6 just has to take its place in the queue.
+Well, yes and no. While the game was officially announced at E3 2018 courtesy of a half-minute teaser trailer, Bethesda has made it clear that we’re still several years away from release, with the ambitious space RPG Starfield drawing the lion’s share of development time and first set for release in 2023.
+As a result, The Elder Scrolls 6 just has to take its place in the queue.

 Let’s get the bad news out of the way first: despite being teased all the way back in 2018, The Elder Scrolls 6 is still years away from store shelves.